helloldt/xbox-xremote/README.md

 * **Virtual Gamepad Emulation**: Play Xbox Cloud games using your keyboard.
 The application injects a virtual gamepad driver that maps keyboard inputs to controller actions.
 * **Custom Key Mapping**: Fully configurable key bindings to suit your playstyle.
 * **Automated Session Management**: Includes anti-idling mechanisms to keep your cloud gaming session active.
-* **Image Recognition**: Integrated OpenCV support for detecting game states (e.g., failure screens) to assist with automation or monitoring.
+* **Image Recognition**: Integrated OpenCV support for detecting game states (e.g., failure screens) to assist with automation or monitoring.no no no!
 * **Network Optimization**: Custom header injection (`X-Forwarded-For`) to assist with connectivity scenarios.
 * **Modern WPF Interface**: A clean, native Windows application interface wrapping the web experience.